On the duality between homological quantum codes of a hypermap and its dual hypermap: Background

 To transform a topological hypermap to a combinatorial one, note first that at every sites (we use the world `sites' to replace `vertices' of the original bipartite graph, which consist of both vertices and edges of the hypergraph.), the hypergraph is star-shaped locally---there is one site and the darts that incident to it.
 Also note that because the surface is oriented, there exist a global normal vector field with respect to the orintation.
 By seeing from the top of the normal vector at each site, we can orient the darts clockwise or counterclockwise.
-(If you don't want to immerse the surface in to \(\mathbf{R}^3\), which is needed to find such a normal field, you can directly use the right coordinate charts to assign the orientation for the darts at each sites.
-We do not take this more abstract approach here.)
-We denote B the set of all darts of the hypergraph, which is assumed to be label by the number set \(\{1,2,...,n\}\) with \(n\) the cardinality of B, then define a permutation \(\alpha\in{S_B}\) which takes a dart to the next one that clockwise (with respect to the normal field) around the \emph{edge} it incident to, and another permutation \(\sigma\in{S_B}\) which takes a dart to the next one that counterclockwise around the \emph{vertex} it incident to.
+We denote B the set of all darts of the hypergraph, which is assumed to be label by the number set \(B_n\) with \(n=|B|\) , then define a permutation \(\alpha\in{S_B}\) which takes a dart to the next one that clockwise around the edge to which it incident ,(with the normal vector at that edge pointing to us.) and another permutation \(\sigma\in{S_B}\) which takes a dart to the next one that counterclockwise around the vertex to which it incident .
 Now we have the pair \((\alpha, \sigma)\), and the transitivity of \(<\sigma, \alpha>\) is easily seem from the connectivity of the hypergraph.
 When drawing pictures, we usually use a small circle to represent a vertex, a small square to represent an edge, and let the normal vectors point out from the papper.
-(Of course, we could only draw part of the whole hypermap this way.)
-Also, we write the lable (a number in \(\{1,2,...,n\}\)) of a dart inside the face (2-cell) that counterclockwise incident to the dart with respect to its edge (the square node of the dart), and say that the dart belongs to this face, in this sense, one dart can only belongs to one face.
-Figure \ref{fig:1} shows an example of a picture of hypermap, as we can see, the darts labeled 3, 11 and 7 belong to face \(f_2\), while the darts labeled 5 and 6 belong to the face \(f_1\).
-The darts 4 doesn't belong to any of these two faces but another face which is not explicitly labeled here.
-Also, we have \(\sigma(4)=5\), \(\alpha(6)=7\) and \(\alpha^{-1}(4)=7\).
+(Of course, we can only draw part of the whole hypermap this way.)
+Also, we write the lable (a number in \(B_n\)) of a dart inside the face that counterclockwise incident to the dart with respect to to normal vector at its edge, and say that the dart belongs to this face, this way, one dart can only belongs to one face.